ScorpionBytes/h3-cli/README.md

 h3 schedule-pentest
 ```

-To schedule a pentest AND launch NodeZero (if it's an _internal_ pentest; for external pentests it skips this step):
+To schedule a pentest AND launch NodeZero (if it's an _internal_ pentest; for external pentests it skips the launch step):

 ```shell
 h3 run-pentest